 The DC Animated Movie Universe is a Shared Universe that exists as part of the DC Universe Animated Original Movies line starting in 2014.
-All movies in the line originally existed in their own continuity, but due to a desire to create a shared setting that mirrors the comics, movies set in this universe have become increasingly common.
+All movies in the line, which itself started in 2007, originally existed in their own continuity.
+But due to a desire to create a shared setting that mirrors the comics, movies set in this universe have become increasingly common.

 In many ways, it's the Darker and Edgier Spiritual Successor to the DC Animated Universe, being that it's also a shared universe with a colorful art style, epic plots, top of the line voice talent, and a mix of both comic accuracy with original storytelling.
 That said, because it's direct-to-video, it doesn't have to cater to basic cable or network television standards.
-This means, like the majority of the Animated Original Movies line, the films feature intense and graphic violence, frequent uses of swearing, an increased focus on sensuality, and the exploration of themes darker than what could ever be done on children's television or even some of DC's general audience works.
+This means, like many other titles in the wider Animated Original Movies line, the films feature intense and graphic violence, frequent uses of swearing, an increased focus on sensuality, and the exploration of themes darker than what could ever be done on children's television or even some of DC's general audience works.

 Works set in the DC Animated Movie Universe include: